 Each bowl has about 16 grams of plant-based protein (plus fiber and other nutrients).
+It's great for a hearty lunch, dinner, or take-along meal to reheat for later.

-Ingredients for Black Bean Quinoa Chili
+Ingredients for Chipotle Black Bean Chili

 - Yellow onion: Or sweet onion or white onion works great too.